Breast cancer is an older person’s diagnosis — right? Not always.

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

 Risk Factors and Detection for Breast Cancer in Young Women

 Although cancer in young women is rare, some factors seem to raise the risk of a diagnosis.
 Some risk factors include:

 A history of close family relatives who have been diagnosed with breast cancer.

 Inherited genetic mutation, often in the BRCA1 or BRCA2 gene.

 Early detection is important for any cancer, but because the disease isn’t expected at a young age, it may be overlooked.
-Younger women may ignore or not look for a lump; however, breast self-exam and awareness is the best way to find any changes in your body.
+Younger women may ignore or not look for a lump; however, breast awareness is the best way to find any changes in your body.
 In fact, nearly 80% of young women diagnosed with breast cancer find their breast abnormality themselves.

 Life After Breast Cancer